Skylake-dev/Notes/Computer Security/Computer Security.md

 - use some `jmp short` instead of `jmp`
 - if we need to write some 0, do this by xoring something with itself, like `xor eax, eax     mov [esi+7], eax` that puts 0 in eax and then puts it at esi+7

-The idea is that we can almost always equivalent code but without 0, so it is just something to look for not a real issue.
+The idea is that we can almost always write equivalent code but without 0, so it is just something to look for not a real issue.
 The resulting shellcode is:

 ```C